empicano/aiomqtt/docs/publishing-and-subscribing.md

 ## Payload encoding

-MQTT message payloads are transmitted as bytestreams.
+MQTT message payloads are transmitted as byte streams.

 asyncio-mqtt accepts payloads of types `int`, `float`, `str`, `bytes`, `bytearray`, and `None`. `int` and `float` payloads are automatically converted to `str` (which is then converted to `bytes`).
 If you want to send a true `int` or `float`, you can use [`struct.pack()`](https://docs.python.org/3/library/struct.html) to encode it as a `bytes` object.
 When no payload is specified or when it's set to `None`, a zero-length payload is sent.